ON THE OLD TESTAMENT

 as high a standard as possible, and even more-so, going into debt and

-Deut 13,1-18 – This chapter in Deuteronomy very possibly was the prime
+worship other gods, he should be put to death.
+This chapter in Deuteronomy very possibly was the prime

 motivator in the Apostle Paul's (Saul's) life prior to his conversion to